Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

 \section{Constrained Fits to Data}

-\subsection{Fulfillment of the Dispersive Representation.}
+\subsection{Fulfillment of the dispersive representation.}

-In previous sections we have first obtained a relatively simple description of the existing scattering data on both \pik and $\pipikk$ scattering, which also gives a fair representation of the existing statistical and systematic uncertainties.
+In the previous sections, we have first obtained, within the isospin-symmetric approximation, a set of 16 dispersion relations, which are a consequence of first principles like causality and crossing symmetry, that the scattering amplitudes should satisfy.
+Next, we have obtained a relatively simple description of the existing scattering data on both \pik and $\pipikk$ scattering, which also gives a fair representation of the existing statistical and systematic uncertainties.
 These are our Unconstrained Fits to Data (UFD).
-Next, we have obtained, within the isospin-symmetric approximation, a set of 16 dispersion relations, which are a consequence of first principles like causality and crossing symmetry, that the scattering amplitudes should satisfy.
-However, this is not the case when using unconstrained fits to data, as we already found in \cite{Pelaez:2016tgi,Pelaez:2018qny}.
-As a matter of fact, we have just seen in the previous section how, when using our UFD as input for the dispersion relations, the output is inconsistent with the input, in some cases not by much, but in others by a rather large difference.
+However, as we already found in \cite{Pelaez:2016tgi,Pelaez:2018qny}, we have just seen that using our UFD as input for the dispersion relations, the output is inconsistent with the input, in some cases not by much, but in others by a rather large difference.

-To address these inconsistencies, in \cite{Pelaez:2016tgi} we constrained the \pik amplitudes to satisfy Forward Dispersion Relations (FDR), whereas in \cite{Pelaez:2018qny} we constrained the \pipikk amplitudes with partial-wave Hyperbolic Dispersion Relations, i.e. Hyperbolic Roy Steiner equations, but keeping the \pik input from \cite{Pelaez:2016tgi} fixed.
-We should also recall that there is also a \pik scattering dispersive analysis \cite{Buettiker:2003pp} {\it solving} Roy-Steiner equations instead of using them as data constraints.
-The authors of that work solved, in the elastic region, partial-wave dispersion relations coming from fixed-$t$ dispersion relations, keeping the \pipikk input fixed from phenomenological models not constrained dispersively.
+To address these inconsistencies, in \cite{Pelaez:2016tgi} we constrained the \pik amplitudes to satisfy forward dispersion relations (FDR), whereas in \cite{Pelaez:2018qny} we constrained the \pipikk amplitudes with partial-wave hyperbolic dispersion relations (HPWDR), i.e. hyperbolic Roy-Steiner equations, but keeping the \pik input from \cite{Pelaez:2016tgi} fixed.
+We should also recall that there is also a \pik scattering dispersive analysis \cite{Buettiker:2003pp} {\it solving}, in the elastic region, partial-wave dispersion relations coming from fixed-$t$ dispersion relations and keeping the \pipikk input fixed from phenomenological models not constrained dispersively.
 This ``solving'' approach was also followed for other processes in \cite{Colangelo:2001df,Ananthanarayan:2000ht,Buettiker:2003pp,Ditsche:2012fv,Hoferichter:2015hva}.

 However, no matter whether one solves the dispersion relations or uses them as constraints, one might wonder about correlations between the crossed \pik and \pipikk channels.
 Namely, whether solving or constraining one channel would require the modification of the other to ensure consistency.
 This kind of coupled analysis between the $s$ and $t$ channels, including both physical regions, has never been performed for the \pik system and is the main original result of this review, from which all other original results derive.